 We’re excited for you to take your first classes!
-Most master’s students will need to register for introductory courses like BE101, ST101, and PM105 in their first semester.
+Most master’s students will need to register for introductory courses like BE5101 and ST5101 in their first semester.

 Below are some tools to help you plan your first semester:

-If you are accepted after these dates, you have a two week window to register for courses without incurring a late fee or other delays.
+If you are accepted after these dates, you have a 2-week window to register for courses without incurring a late fee or other delays.

 The requirements for need-based scholarships for US students are:

 The deadlines for need-based scholarships for new US students are:

 If you are an international student studying in the US on a visa, you will need to prove funding for your first year of studies in the United States as part of the visa process.
 Once you have started taking classes in the United States, you may then apply for scholarships for your second year of studies.
 More information will be communicated to you during the visa process.

 This is a required 6-week course designed to help first year master’s level students reflect upon their current reality and develop a plan to meet potential challenges, both inside and outside the classroom, in order to complete their studies at DTS.